 When an unpleasant review comes along my first thought is to crush it into a tiny ball and bin it, and then never think of it again.
 Unfortunately, modern-day social media doesn’t allow for quick relief, it’s more the slow water torture variety of psychological torture.
 So, every time the compulsive, nibbling urge comes upon me to check on new reviews for LADY LIMBO I find myself opening the negative energy reviews and regurgitating the critical comments as if I were grinding stones between my teeth.
 Sticks and stones may break my back, but words will never hurt.
 Not true.
 Google likes online publications that publish regularly and have huge audiences so a bad review can stay top of the pops for a (very) long time.
 An immovable obsession.
 Maybe I should try writing something completely different?
 Oh dear, isn’t that what I said last time?

 Honesty is so confusing.
 I’ve been in the situation myself where I’ve had to weigh honesty up against something else; usually a feeling of camaraderie with my fellow writer.
 Knowing how much blood, sweat and tears it takes how can I condemn anyone else’s attempt to tell a story that never existed before?
-But it seems that some reviewers don’t believe, as I do, that the stories are out there waiting to be told, and that we are merely conduits to untold readers.
-All I can say is that I am forced to listen to powerful voices when I write; voices that insist their story be told and they’ll take their chances.
-I am allowed plenty of leeway it is true but there is also strict oversight to make sure I remain faithful to the essential message.
+But it seems that some reviewers don’t believe, as I do, that the stories are out there waiting their turn, and that we are merely conduits to untold readers.
+All I can say is that powerful voices intrude when I write; voices that insist their story be told and they’ll take their chances.
+Allowed plenty of leeway but with strict oversight I am pressured to remain faithful to the essential message.
 If I stop listening it’s a bit like being underwater without a pen; garbled speech bubbles rise to the surface and come to naught.
 The story loses its sinuous sense; my hand is restless but inadequate.
 It keeps writing and rewriting, an unstoppable itch, but wrong roads are gone down and gibberish emits, dissonant tracts out of sync with the whole; the rhythm lost, the writer forlorn.
 Listen, listen, listen.

 It’s as if all the stories ever written were in a huge calabash and occasionally a giant medicine woman stirs them up and they scatter into the night’s firmament, twinkling messages, all jostling for attention.
 The lucky ones get picked out by the readers who were meant to read them.
 So it was with John van den Berg and Lorraine I like to think.
-Of course I’m a nobody writer in relation to the illustrious quartet John mentions – Kundera, Rushdie, Hosseini and Eco - but that he hears faint echoes of them in LADY LIMBO makes it all potentially worthwhile.
+John mentions an illustrious literary quartet – Milan Kundera, Salman Rushdie, Khaled Hosseini and Umberto Eco.
 I am a devoted fan of these grand masters of chiaroscuro fiction – how did John know?
-I’m listening to Hosseini’s A Thousand Splendid Suns in audio book format right now and it’s breaking my heart.
+I’m listening to Hosseini’s A Thousand Splendid Suns in audio book format at the moment and it’s breaking my heart.
 This is the power of fiction – to make us feel.
-For LADY LIMBO to be on the same shelf as any one of their books would be a huge honour.
+For LADY LIMBO to be on the same bookshelf as any one of their books would be amazing.
 That is a dream worth contemplating.